-The fund provides one year of support, including seed funding, for channels, development programs, workshops, and networking opportunities, The Verge reported.
+The Verge reported that the fund provides one year of support, including seed funding for channels, development programs, workshops, and networking opportunities.

 Black creators have played an important role in shaping the culture on YouTube.
 From fashion and comedy to politics, learning and wellness, Black creators have propelled our platform forward, – the company was quoted as saying by the website.